ABOUT US

 Our History

-Volunteers for AIDNW began providing regular services in 2014.
+Volunteers for AIDNW increased services in 2014 to offer almost daily support for immigrants.
 They worked out of their cars, offering backpacks, clothing, snacks, telephone connection and transportation to released immigrants.
-Later that year an old RV became the first AIDNW Welcome Center.
+Later that year, an old RV became the first AIDNW Welcome Center.

 Aidan Perkinson